 Even with inherent difficulties in gathering data, the data collected do provide some direction in better implementing the Law.
-We have learned that any public information campaign must be very broad; it must be directed to females of all childbearing ages, ethnicities, socioeconomic classes and geographic locations throughout Los Angeles County.
-Further, information must reach those individuals who surround women of childbearing age; families, friends and co-workers must be made aware of the option to surrender and support women at risk for abandoning or harming their infants in choosing this option.
-Those women who abandoned their infants and were available to provide information indicated a great need to deny their pregnancies and took tremendous effort to hide their pregnancies due to fear of their families' reactions.
+We have learned that any public information campaign must be very broad; it must be directed to females of all childbearing ages. ethnicities, socioeconomic classes and geographic locations throughout Los Angeles County.
+Further, information must reach those individuals who surround women of childbearing age; families, friends and co-workers must be made aware of the option to surrender and encouraged to support women at risk for abandoning or harming their infants in choosing this option.
+Women who abandoned their infants and were available to provide information, indicated a great need to deny their pregnancies and took tremendous effort to hide their pregnancies due to fear of their families' reactions.
 They were fearful of disappointing them or bringing shame on them.
-In some instances, they were afraid they would lose their support or even the right to live with their families if their pregnancies became known.
-Although it may be uncomfortable to ask a woman if she is pregnant and provide her with support, ignoring suspicions and colluding in a woman's denial of her pregnancy, as apparently occurred in some cases of infant abandonment, must be challenged.
-The message should highlight that even if a woman's unplanned pregnancy is upsetting or violates an individual's moral or religious values, he or she must move beyond this-failing to do so could mean a child's life.
+In some instances, they were afraid they would lose their family support or even the right to live with their families if their pregnancies became known.
+Although it may be uncomfortable to ask a woman if she is pregnant and provide her with support, ignoring suspicions and not checking in to see if a woman might be in denial of her pregnancy, (as apparently occurred in some cases of infant abandonment), must be addressed.
+The message should highlight that even if a woman's unplanned pregnancy is upsetting or violates an individual's moral or religious values, there are options that that can help her move beyond this; failing to do so could mean a child's life.

-Efforts to reach the public have included various forms of media coverage such as public service announcements and newspaper articles, as well as, the BabySafeLA.org website, public information materials, etc. Public information efforts must persevere to reach a broad cross section of the Los Angeles County community.
+Efforts to reach the public have included various forms of media coverage such as public service announcements (PSAs) and newspaper articles, as well as, the BabySafeLA.org website, public information materials, etc. Public information efforts must persevere to reach a broader cross section of the Los Angeles County community.